Exterior stuff - Make your van Mean!

 A roof rack is one of the most functional—and visually defining—exterior upgrades you can put on a van.
 Beyond looking sharp, a good rack expands what your van can carry and how you can use your roof space.
 From solar panels to gear boxes, kayaks to decking for a sunset hangout, the roof rack turns wasted space into a hard-working platform.

-Modern high-end racks, like those from Flatline Van Co, Orion, Slimlines, and Owl Vans (LINKS!), are laser-cut for precision and designed to follow the exact contour of your roofline.
+Modern high-end racks, like those from Flatline Van Co, Aluminess, Orion, and Owl Vans, are laser-cut for precision and designed to follow the exact contour of your roofline.
 This gives them a clean, factory-level fit that’s as aerodynamic as it is stylish.
 Many are modular, so you can add or reconfigure panels, crossbars, and mounting points as your needs change.
 The result is a streamlined, versatile system that looks as good empty as it does fully loaded.

 For a simpler, more cost-effective approach, crossbar systems from Yakima, Thule, or even off-brand Amazon options get the job done.
 They’re perfect for basic mounting—think a cargo box for extra storage or a solar panel setup—without committing to a full platform rack.

 Older trade vans often relied on rain gutter mounts, but most modern vans now use factory in-laid bolt mounting systems.
 This change has opened up more precise and secure attachment options, reduced wind noise, and made installation cleaner and easier.
-DIY vans has cross bars that attach to each of the major vans if you’d rather go for a few cross supports than a full rack (link).
+DIY vans has cross bars that attach to each of the major vans if you’d rather go for a few cross supports than a full rack.

 A well-chosen rack blends form and function—whether you’re going all-in with a contoured modular platform or keeping it minimal with a couple of crossbars.